A "Salmon in the Classroom" program partnership between

 Yakima Area Arboretum (YAA),

 Washington Department of Fish and Wildlife (WDFW), &

-Schools, classrooms, and youth groups can also request “virtual fieldtrips” to view and see eggs/salmon live and to be able to talk with Arboretum staff and volunteers working on the project over Zoom.
+Schools, classrooms, and youth groups can also request field trips and “virtual fieldtrips” to view and see eggs/salmon live and to be able to talk with Arboretum staff and volunteers working on the project in-person or via Zoom.
 Requests for specific curriculum or information is also encouraged to be able to meet the needs of our local students and families.
-Please contact Education and Outreach Coordinator Garrett Brenden for more information.
+Please contact Education Director Coordinator Garrett Brenden for more information.

 Continue Below for Observations, Lessons, Information, and More!